Activity While Traveling

 Trailblaze

 Traveling through difficult terrain slows you significantly.
 You can help your companions by clearing a clear path for them to follow.
-Make a Strength (Athletics) check against the terrain DC.
+Make a Athletics check against the terrain DC.
 If you succeed, the terrain’s travel speed penalty is reduced by 1 mile per hour (to a minimum of 0).

 If you succeed by 5 or more, the terrain’s travel speed penalty is reduced by 2 miles per hour instead.